gordonb3/bubba-overlay/README.md

 <p><br>Current optional packages are:</p>

+#### Singapore 0.10.1
+This is a web image gallery I'm offering as a replacement for bubba album.
+Quite fond of this app myself and a pre is that it does not require bulky, memory consuming, MySQL to run.
+(Apache configured systems only - should work with nginx configured systems as well but will require manual configuration of the web server)

+### 'Bubba-ized' Roundcube 1.0.6
+The original portage ebuild for this app uses an install scheme that appears to be intended for much larger schemes than we're going for with this personel device.
+We also like to obfuscate web content that should be readily available (i.e. can not be deleted through the samba share) and this install matches the vhost definition we created for the bubba web admin interface.
+(Apache configured systems only - should work with nginx configured systems as well but will require manual configuration of the web server)

 #### File Transfer Daemon 0.55
 This package adds download and upload capabilities to the bubba web admin.
 Uploading files requires the use of apache web server running the web admin.
 Downloading of torrents has been made an optional component (but is currently enabled by default) in this Excito original code that was written against rb_libtorrent &lt; 0.16.
 The torrent module has no magnet support and rb_libtorrent functions that currently only generate warnings about being deprecated may fail in the future.
 Torrent support may at some time default to not being enabled and eventually be removed all together.